Quekett Microscopical Club: Membership

 Members include amateurs, professionals, beginners and experts with an interest in microscopes, microscopy or microscope slides.

-Members receive two issues of the scholarly Quekett Journal of Microscopy and two issues of the informal Bulletin of the Quekett Microscopical Club each year.
+Members receive two issues of the Quekett Journal of Microscopy and two issues of the Bulletin of the Quekett Microscopical Club each year.

-Members have access to a private area of the Club’s website that includes meeting reports, videos of lectures, and galleries of entries from slide and photograph competitions.
+Members have access to a private area of the club’s website that includes meeting reports, videos of lectures, and galleries of entries from slide and photograph competitions.

 Meetings

-The Club holds monthly meetings in London for its members, normally in the Natural History Museum, and a few meetings in other parts of the United Kingdom.
-During the warmer months, the Club arranges excursions where members can collect specimens and examine them using their own microscopes.
-The Club holds an annual exhibition in the Natural History Museum each autumn.
-Reports of meetings are published in the Club’s Bulletin and on its website.
+The club holds monthly meetings in London for its members, normally in the Natural History Museum, and a few meetings in other parts of the United Kingdom.
+During the warmer months, the club arranges excursions where members can collect specimens and examine them using their own microscopes.
+The club holds an annual exhibition in the Natural History Museum each autumn.
+Reports of meetings are published in the club’s Bulletin and on its website.

 Publications

-The Club’s publications include the amateur-friendly Bulletin of the Quekett Microscopical Club (available only to members), the peer-reviewed Quekett Journal of Microscopy which has been published in an unbroken run since 1868, and a range of books.
+The club’s publications include the informal Bulletin of the Quekett Microscopical Club (available only to members), the peer-reviewed Quekett Journal of Microscopy which has been published in an unbroken run since 1868, and a range of books.